meetoseh/backend/docs/redis/keys.md

   essentially unsanitized input, with the exception that some length sanity checks are applied prior to being queued.
 Hence if the visitor does not exist the entry should be ignored.

+- `interactive_prompts:special:{public_identifier}:info`: goes to a hash with the following key/value pairs, pertaining the the current interactive prompt instance for the public interactive prompt with the given public identifier:

+  - `uid`: The uid of the current interactive prompt
+  - `version`: Which version of the public interactive prompt this is for
+  - `expires_at`: When the current interactive prompt needs to be rotated, in integer unix seconds from the unix epoch.

+- `interactive_prompts:special:{public_identifier}:lock` goes to a string while we are creating a new interactive prompt for the public interactive prompt with the given identifier.

 ### Stats namespace